tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 ### DayZ-Expansion-Animations

-It's required for the `DayZ-Expansion-Vehicules` mods installed in this server.
+It's required for the `DayZ-Expansion-Vehicles` mods installed in this server.

 ### DayZ-Expansion-Book